cbrilliant20/devHub/README.md

 #### MVP

-- Use Airtable api for get and post request as well as storing new inputs.
+- Use Airtable api for get and post, put request as well as storing new inputs.
 - Create form to recieve user data and render it as a resource card.
 - Use no less then 6 components to keep code DRY and readable.
 - Use CSS to style, including media query for responsiveness